 From 2009-2012, the fifty-three (53) licensed commercial clammers in Freeport harvested more soft-shell clams from the 36-miles of shoreline in Freeport than any other coastal town in Maine (DMR, 2013).
 Dockside revenues from clamming in that community alone in 2012 were nearly 1/10th of the value from the entire state of Maine; however, since 2012, the Town of Freeport has seen a nearly 70% decline in landings and a nearly 50% decline in revenues to clammers (Fig. 2).

 This decline in landings represents significant losses in the standing stock of clams from flats in that community, which coincides with a gloomy forecast that State of Maine shellfish managers and clammers predicted would occur in 2013.
 The relatively sudden problem has occurred at the same time that dramatic increases in population numbers of the invasive European green crab, Carcinus maenas, have been observed (Whitlow and Grabowski, 2012).
 The increase in green crab numbers is associated with recent ocean warming trends (de Rivera et al., 2007), but also could be a result of adaptation to cold-temperature regimes in the northern part of its range (Audet et al., 2003; Roman, 2006).
-In addition, research on Freeport flats in 2014 and 2015 has shown that another predator, a nemertean worm, Cerebratulus lacteus, has increased in numbers and has exacerbated the problem of declining clam stocks (see Final Report for 2015 on page 4 of this article).
+In addition, research on Freeport flats in 2014 and 2015 has shown that another predator, a nemertean worm, Cerebratulus lacteus, has increased in numbers and has exacerbated the problem of declining clam stocks (see Final Report for 2015).
 Some of this information is contained in the most recent newsletter from the Maine Clammer’s Association (click here for a copy of the Winter 2016 MCA newsletter).